 - ready-to-use encaustic paints (medium is premixed with colour pigment) in tins, blocks or sticks

 - pre-made plain natural or refined encaustic medium to which you can add oil paint/pigment for colour

-Equipment to make encaustic medium
+Equipment Needed to make Encaustic Medium

-- tight-weave cloth such as microfiber cloths, cotton muslin or flannel sheets.
+- a tight-weave cloth such as microfiber cloths, cotton muslin or flannel sheets.
 If using cheesecloth, as in the video below, make sure you use multiple layers thick enough to capture all of the particulate matter.

-- large container – metal or plastic
+- a large container – silicone, metal or plastic

-- rubber bands to hold the cloth over the top of the container – or drape the cloth in a metal colander
+- rubber bands to hold the cloth over the top of the container

-- silicon muffin cups (or nonstick baking cups)
+- silicone muffin cups

 Recipe to make your own Encaustic medium